zhenglong1603/tp/docs/UserGuide.md

 <Box type="warning" seamless>

 * The patient with the given NRIC must exist, otherwise Klinix will show an error message.
-* Two medicine usage have the same medicine name if they are equal, **ignoring case**.
+* Two medicine usages have the same medicine name if they are equal, **ignoring case**.
-* Two medicine usage records from the same patient are overlapped if they have the same name and overlapping duration.
+* Two medicine usage records from the same patient are overlapping if they have the same name and overlapping duration.
 Klinix will detect such overlapping instances and give an error message when you try to add them.
-* `START` and `END`must be in the format of `dd-MM-yyyy`
+* `START` and `END` must be in the format of `dd-MM-yyyy`
 * `START` should be before (or on the same day as) `END`
 * `START` should not be before the patient's birthday.